• Skip to main content

 SIG SAUER P226R

-The specifications of the current P226R handguns are pretty straightforward and listed below.
+The specifications of the current P226R handguns are pretty straightforward.
+The specs on my P226R are:

 • caliber: .40 S&W (also available in 9mm and .357 SIG)